status-im/status-mobile/doc/starting-guide.md

 ## Configure GitHub Account

-The optimal way of pushing to GitHubis using SSH instead of user/pass auth.
+The optimal way of pushing to GitHub is using SSH instead of user/pass auth.

-It's recommented that you [add your public SSH key to your GitHub account](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
+It's recommended that you [add your public SSH key to your GitHub account](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

 ## Configure GPG Keys for signing commits